mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/tutorials/addon-repositories/index.md

 #### Workload Addons

-This is a sample for a <a href="https://github.com/realmbgl/my-addon-repo/blob/master/addons/cockroachdb/19.2.x/cockroachdb-1.yaml" target="_blank">workload addon</a> that would get created in a partner's external repository.
+This is a sample for a [workload addon][workload_addon] that would get created in a partner's external repository.
 This is of kind `Addon`.
 The addons `chartReference` points to the `helm chart` of the workload.

 ```yaml
 ---